Level of education

 I General thermodynamics applied to solutions

-Application: cmc measurement, practical example of activity measurement for lanthanide salts - comparison of equilibria in - micellization models
+Application: CMC measurement, practical example of activity measurement for lanthanide salts - comparison of equilibria in - micellization models

 Applications: Separation of actinides by acid extractant, solubility of metal ions